melonproject-archive/documentation/chapters/prices.md

 The address of the asset token contract which is the fund's base- or quote asset.
 &nbsp;

+`address public UPDATER`

+The address granted permission to update the price feed.
+&nbsp;

 `Registry public REGISTRY`

 A public state variable which is the Registry contract of version under which the fund was deployed.